Climate Council: Formation

 Following the announcement that the Climate Commission was to be wound up, there was a public movement calling for its immediate reinstatement.
 Former chief commissioner of the Climate Commission, Tim Flannery, along with current CEO and co-founder, Amanda McKenzie, announced on 23 September 2013 that an independent non-profit organisation, the Climate Council, would be launched in its place.
 The founders of the Climate Council were all former commissioners of the disbanded Climate Commission, including Flannery, Veena Sahajwalla, Lesley Hughes, Will Steffen, and Gerry Hueston.
 Andrew Stock later joined as the sixth Climate Councillor.

-The Climate Council now has 11 Councillors - experts in a range of fields including climate science, biology, health, bushfires, business, energy, public policy, and more.
+The Climate Council now has 11 Councillors – experts in a range of fields including climate science, biology, health, bushfires, business, energy, public policy, and more.
 Additional Climate Councillors who joined the Council include Greg Mullins, Greg Bourne, Hilary Bambrick, Joëlle Gergis, Cheryl Durrant, and Kate Charlesworth.

-Funding
+Funding and resources

 The startup funding for the Council was raised through crowdfunding, with donations opening at midnight on 23 September 2013.
 By the end of Tuesday 24 September $218,000 had been given by 7,200 members of the public.
 Flannery told The Conversation on the Tuesday that the Council intended to raise $500,000 by the end of that first week.
 By Friday of the first week, in a stronger than expected response, over 20,000 people had donated amounts totalling close to $1 million.

-The Climate Council continues to rely mostly on donors for funding.
+The Climate Council continues to rely mostly on donors for funding (89%).
 The remainder of its funding comes from philanthropic sources.
+In 2022/23 the Climate Council declared an annual revenue of A$7.88 Million and 44.1 full time equivalent staff.

 The 2018/19 financial year saw the Climate Council’s number of core members (weekly and monthly regular donors) grow to over 4,800 people with the average regular donation standing at $28.